 Since moving to Nashville in July 1991’ Tim has not only become a successful songwriter but he has become one of Nashville’s most sought after session singers.
 In addition to singing on over 8,000 demos Tim has sung on albums by: Trisha Yearwood, Michael Peterson, Kevin Sharp, Billy Ray Cyrus and Rodney Atkins to name a few and on jingles for: Pepsi, Luvs diapers, TNN and many many more.

-Troy Jones is a staff songwriter for Carnival Music in Nashville Tennessee.
-His songs have been recorded by Alan Jackson, George Strait, Kenny Chesney, Billy Currington, Tim McGraw, The Oak Ridge Boys, Jake Owens, and others.
+His songs have been recorded by Alan Jackson, George Strait, Kenny Chesney, Bill Currington, Tim McGraw, The Oak Ridge Boys, Jake Owens, and others.

 Will Rambeaux was born in Lafayette, Louisiana in the heart of cajun country.
 He grew up listening to the classic pop, rock and country music of his day, as well as a healthy dose of the Cajun, Zydeco and New Orleans R&B native to Louisiana.
 With a degree in Literature under his belt, Will left home on a musical odyssey that took him first to Austin, Texas and then to New York City.
 On a chance visit to Tennessee in the 1980’s Will managed to get a tape to his boyhood idol, Roy Orbison.
 Mr. Orbison took note of his talent and offered to bring Will to Nashville where his career as a writer and producer has blossomed.